You'll want to start this process BEFORE you get a job offer.

 There are many places to get hard data on salaries.

 Use a few of them to develop a robust range.
-Here are some places to start:
+See this 2024 Salary Guide and check out these links as well:

 Also, do the research to understand ALL the components of compensation.
 While salary is the main thing you can negotiate, your compensation package will include many other things, some of which are also negotiable.